The Smile of the Child

 TANTAU Software Inc. is a leading provider of software and services that enable enterprises to conduct high-volume, secure, mobile ecommerce transactions while maintaining direct access to their customer.
 TANTAU's blue-chip customer base includes major financial institutions and stock exchanges around the world.
 Strategic alliances include Nokia, Hewlett-Packard, Compaq, NEON Systems and Baltimore Technologies.
 TANTAU is a member of the WAP Forum and Radicchio, the global industry consortium that promotes security for wireless ecommerce.
 Headquartered in Austin, Texas, TANTAU is a global company with development and sales offices around the world, including Australia, Finland, Germany, Switzerland, the United Kingdom and the United States.

-webBASIS, Inc. is an Internet-based telecommunications company based in Bakersfield, California.
-Originally founded as EdgeMail Technologies, Inc. in 1996, the company rebranded in 2000. webBASIS specializes in providing a comprehensive suite of digital communication and business management solutions.
-Its flagship product, Digital Desktop, consolidates various functions such as email, instant messaging, calendaring, and IP telephony into a single interface.
-The company also offers Unified Communications, enabling users to manage multiple communication devices and channels, and voice over Internet protocol services that provide virtual PBX capabilities for corporate clients.
-Additionally, webBASIS delivers managed hosting services, which include the essential software, hardware, and security components necessary for online business operations.
-Beyond these services, the company provides system design, networking, custom integration, and application maintenance, catering to a diverse clientele that includes businesses, educational institutions, and government organizations.
+webBASIS, Inc. is an internet-based telecommunications company based in Bakersfield, California.
+Originally founded as EdgeMail Technologies, Inc. in 1996, the company rebranded to webBASIS in 2000.
+It specializes in providing a comprehensive suite of services designed to enhance communication and business operations over the internet. webBASIS offers Digital Desktop, which combines e-mail, instant messaging, calendaring, document tracking, data management, and IP telephony into a single interface.
+The company also provides unified communications solutions that integrate various communication devices, along with voice over Internet protocol telephony for corporate clients seeking virtual PBX applications.
+Additionally, webBASIS delivers managed hosting services, system design, networking, custom integration, security solutions, application maintenance, data storage, product installation, and graphics services.
+By catering to businesses of all sizes, educational institutions, and government organizations, webBASIS plays a vital role in facilitating online communication and e-business infrastructure.